irmakoz1/AI_Trends_RAG/README.md

 - **Dense, Sparse, Graph, and Hybrid Retrievals:** Compare multiple retrieval paradigms within a unified framework.

-- **Graph Generation:** Automatically constructs a knowledge graph from data using entity and triples to model semantic and relational structures.
+- **Graph Generation:** Automatically constructs a knowledge graph from data using entity and triples to model semantic and relational structures and visualisation with Pyvis.

-- **BERTopic** for question generation related to top 50 topics in the dataset.
+- **BERTopic** for finding most relevant 50 topics in the dataset.

+- **Q&A Generation** from the documents related to the most relevant topics using LLM's and comparison between different models.

 - **Classification of generated questions** into Conceptual, Comparative or Analytical using facebook/bart-large-mnli model.

-- Use an **API** to fetch AI trends graph.
+- Use an **API** to fetch AI trends knowledge graph.

 - Different **chunking strategies** such as recursive and semantic chunking.

+- Embedding and Vectorstore construction with batch processesing using **Langchain**, **Sentence Transformers** and **ChromaDB** for fast retrieval and evaluation.

-- **Reranking Mechanism:** Improves the final response faithfulness in hybrid retriever using reranking.
+- **Reranking Mechanism:** Improves the final response faithfulness in hybrid retriever using reranking with **CrossEncoder** from Sentence Transformers.

 - **Custom Evaluation Functions:** Measure retrieval quality and model performance using cosine similarity and a bag-of-words overlap with parallel processing.

-- **Modular Design:** Each component can be tested, extended, or replaced independently.
+- **Object Oriented Design:** Using abstraction and modular code, each component can be tested, extended, or replaced independently.

 - A **literature review** for recent research in RAG systems.